 DISCUSSION

 The findings from this study showed that application of both shoot and root extracts of P. alliacea inhibited germination, radicle and plumule development of E. heterophylla.
 The impact of application of both shoot and root extracts of P. alliacea was also inhibitory on corm sprouting, shoot and root length of C. esculentus.
-Similar findings showed moderate inhibition of germination of seeds and radicle development in lettuce and amaranth on application of leaf aqueous extracts of Petiveria alliacea [16].
-Also, the results conform to the findings of Adesipo et al. [18], who opined that extracts of aerial part (shoot) of P. alliacea exhibit greater inhibition of seeds, shoot, and root development of tomato, amaranth, while mild inhibition was observed in maize and cowpea.
+Similar findings showed moderate inhibition of germination of seeds and radicle development in lettuce and amaranth on application of leaf aqueous extracts of P. alliacea [20].
+Also, the results conform to the findings of Adesipo et al. [22], who opined that extracts of aerial part (shoot) of P. alliacea exhibit greater inhibition of seeds, shoot, and root development of tomato, amaranth, while mild inhibition was observed in maize and cowpea.
 Both shoot and root extracts of P. alliacea at 100% were most inhibitory and 25% were least inhibitory in this study, which indicated that the impact of extracts was concentration dependent.
-Similar findings on Petiveria alliacea [18] and other plants with allelopathic characteristics [8] showed that extracts at highest concentration imposed the greatest suppression on germination and growth development of tested weeds.
+Similar findings on Petiveria alliacea [22] and other plants with allelopathic characteristics [8] showed that extracts at highest concentration imposed the greatest suppression on germination and growth development of tested weeds.

 It was evident from this study that the efficacy of plant extracts differs with plant parts as shoot extract was most effective in the inhibition of tested weeds.
-This is similar to report that allelopathic plant performance is influenced by plant parts [19].
+This is similar to report that allelopathic plant performance is influenced by plant parts [23].
 Therefore, the inhibitory performance of the shoot extract of Petiveria alliacea at 100% concentration was most pronounced against the seeds of E. heterophylla and corms of C. esculentus and their development in this study.
-This is similar to the success of leaf and aerial parts of P. alliacea in exerting inhibitory action on tested weeds and crops [16,18].
+This is similar to the success of leaf and aerial parts of P. alliacea in exerting inhibitory action on tested weeds and crops [20,22].

-The knowledge from this study, especially the substantial inhibition of 100% shoot extracts and similar findings from other studies on tested seeds and development of other plants have provided insights that Petiveria alliacea exhibits inhibitory allelopathy and considerable efficacy as a non-selective, wide-spectrum natural herbicide.
+The knowledge from this study, especially the substantial inhibition of 100% shoot extracts and similar findings from other studies on tested seeds and development of other plants have provided insights that P. alliacea exhibits inhibitory allelopathy and considerable efficacy as a non-selective, wide-spectrum natural herbicide.
 However, the efficacy of allelopathic plant is based on the bioactive substances they contain.
-Plants containing allelochemicals may show inhibition or slight stimulation to the germination and growth of other plants [21,22].
-Previous studies have reported inhibition of seed germination and development of test plants due to the exposure or direct contact of radicle to extracts [22] and increased radicle sensitivity to allelochemicals during seed germination and development [23].
+Plants containing allelochemicals may show inhibition or slight stimulation to the germination and growth of other plants [25,26].
+Previous studies have reported inhibition of seed germination and development of test plants due to the exposure or direct contact of radicle to extracts [26] and increased radicle sensitivity to allelochemicals during seed germination and development [27].

 In this study an array of phytochemicals was found in both shoot and root extracts of P. alliacea.
 These phytochemicals are saponin, terpenoids, anthraquinones and terpenoids in both shoot and root extract, while alkaloid, tannins, phenol, cardiac glycosides in root extract of P. alliacea.
-Previous studies have reported similar phytochemicals distributed across leaves, stem and root of Petiveria alliacea [24,25], and common to other plants with roles in allelopathic characteristic [5].
+Previous studies have reported similar phytochemicals distributed across leaves, stem and root of Petiveria alliacea [28,29], and common to other plants with roles in allelopathic characteristic [5].